-Psoriasis: why it’s not a problem with your skin
+Psoriasis: why it’s not really a skin problem

 I get it.
 You wake up one day with patches of flaky, red, irritated skin and suddenly you’re Googling ‘psoriasis’ like there’s no tomorrow.